efeefe/is/pages/concepts/blog-efeefe.md

       Community
     </h4>
     <p class="card-body">
-     - Group or organisation willing to generate income for community members.
+     - Group or organisation willing to offer second-hand goods to communities, or to use second-hand goods to generate income to community members.
     </p>
     <p class="card-body">
-     - Volunteer group or not-for-profit organisation in charge of repair cafes, clothes swaps and other zero-waste projects.
+     - Volunteer group or not-for-profit organisation organising repair cafes, clothes swaps and other zero-waste projects.
     </p>
     </div>
   </div>